 Thomas Hastings said:

 “Were it necessary, we could trace two distinctly parallel lines, one the history of civilization and the other the history of the style in art.
 In each case we should find a gradual development, a quick succession of events, a revival, perhaps almost a revolution and a consequent reaction always together, like a cause and effect, showing that architecture and life must correspond.
 In order to build a living architecture, we must build as we live.”

 The Caucus Room further reflects Carrère and Hastings’ French-derived style as well as their practical forethought.
 Originally, they proposed two plans for the Caucus Room: an amphitheater and a rectangular room.
 Architect of the Capitol Elliot Woods chose the latter, as he felt it more practical.
 Carrère and Hastings indeed provided the Senate with a functional room.
-Three grand windows illuminated the room, which is fifty-four by seventy-four by thirty-five feet high and can comfortably seat 300 people.
+Three grand windows illuminated the room, which is 54 by 74 by 35 feet high and can comfortably seat 300 people.
 The architects also provided sufficient exits and convenient storage rooms, one located on each lateral end.